cogent-computing/Heed-Microcontroller/README.md

 * [Component Examples](notebooks/Component%20Examples.ipynb) showcases how each component of the Microgrid controller is run and what values it pushes to the logs.
 * [Simulation Environment](notebooks/Simulation_Environment_Example.ipynb) showcases how the sample data based simulation environment module works.
 * [Control Algorithm Evaluation](notebooks/Control%20Algorithm%20Evaluation.ipynb) Showcases how the two control methods work and compares their decision at the end.
-* [Device Forecasting SARMIAX](notebooks/Device%20Forecasting%20SARIMAX.ipynb) contains code that was used to find the best parameters and test the SARIMAX based load forcasting.
+* [Device Forecasting SARMIAX](notebooks/Device%20Forecasting%20SARIMAX.ipynb) contains code that was used to find the best parameters and test the SARIMAX based load forecasting.
 * [PV Forecasting](notebooks/PV%20Forecast.ipynb) show how the PV forecasting is done along with comparisons to historic dates.
 This is based on the python pvlib library and uses a clear sky model.
 * [GA Example](notebooks/GA_Examples.ipynb) contains an example of how to run the GA code.

 ## Deployment - Non Docker
-The microgrid controller can be deployed in any environment that has the approriate libraries and python environment.
+The microgrid controller can be deployed in any environment that has the appropriate libraries and python environment.
 The code also requires the user to set up a PostgreSQL server and add any config parameters into the *runner_config.json* by copying and editing the [runner_config_sample.json](config/runner_config_sample.json).

-The main runner is in the [Runner.py](deployment/Runner.py) that deployes the forecasting, aggregation, controll action, local and remote logging.
+The main runner is in the [Runner.py](deployment/Runner.py) that deploys the forecasting, aggregation, control action, local and remote logging.

 ## Deployment - Docker
 The docker containers can be found under the [docker](docker) directory.